Written by Cat Roberts from Cat is out of the office

 In my 2.5 years of full-time solo travel, I have only rented a car a couple of times – I’m usually a go-by-bus kind of girl.
 However, renting a car in Montenegro is a great way to explore the country and discover its hidden gems that you can’t get to with public transportation.

-In my guide, I’ll tell you everything you need to know about hiring a car in Montenegro, as well as some key driving rules you should know to stay safe.
+In my guide, I’ll tell you everything you need to know about hiring a car in Montenegro and some key driving rules to follow to stay safe.

 Skip Ahead To My Advice Here!